Last Updated on

 What Does a Chipoo Look Like?

 When breeding a Choodle, the Chihuahua is usually the sire (father), and the dam (mother) is commonly the Poodle.
-The reason for this is because Poodles are larger than Chihuahuas and have safer pregnancies and easier deliveries.
+The reason for this is because Toy or Miniature Poodles are larger than Chihuahuas and have safer pregnancies and easier deliveries.

 Whichever breed played what role doesn’t matter though, when it comes to the look of its mixed offspring.
 The Chipoo can look like either parent.